ZenexHubScript/Zenex-hub/README.md

 # Zenex hub

+Disclaimer this exploit uses Ai and other peoples/contributors code to make this I am still new to lua

 This is a script hub with some custom scripts.
 Made by Finn and sap

 Please use these at your own risk or if you have permission, I (Sap and Finn) do not condone the use of any exploits for Ruining other people's fun or ruining the game!